tilde-nlp/neasqc_wp6_qnlp/neasqc_wp61/doc/README.md

 To perform this step run the script *2_FilterSyntacticTrees.sh* passing the following parameters:

 - -i \<input file\>               TAB separated 3-column file to filter
-- -f \<syntactical trees file\>   File containing list of preferable syntactical tags
+- -f \<syntactical trees file\>   File containing list of preferable syntactical tags.
+If this parameter is missing all tags with the structure  *s[...]* are selected.

 Example: